-We all know there are times when you can ignore a twinge in your foot, but there are also moments when you notice something strange that should be seen immediately by your Houston podiatrist.
-Read on to learn about six of those shouldn’t-be-ignored indicators:
+We all know there are times when you can ignore a twinge in your foot.
+But there are also clear signs of when to see a podiatrist.
+Notice one of the signs below, or see something new and strange?
+Come in immediately for a visit with your Houston podiatrist.
+And now read on to learn about six of those shouldn’t-be-ignored indicators.

-These six signs are just a few indicators that you need to see your podiatrist.
-Any time you are experiencing foot pain, either from an injury or for no apparent reason, schedule an appointment with Dr. Andrew Schneider as soon as possible so you can start feeling better quickly.
+And do you know where we now have to circle back?
+If you experience any of the six symptoms I reviewed, that's when to see a podiatrist.
+Avoiding this outcome is just a recipe for disaster.
+In fact, any time you are experiencing foot pain, either from an injury or for no apparent reason, schedule an appointment with Dr. Andrew Schneider as soon as possible so you can start feeling better quickly.